-SDS work to understand and respond:
+2. SDS work to understand and respond to economic challenges:

 SDS is a data-led organisation and is committed to maintaining its role of providing robust evidence on the labour market to help inform policy direction and investment in response to economic and labour market conditions.
 Our understanding of the issues affecting Scotland's labour market is enhanced by direct engagement with Industry Leadership Groups (ILGs).